 - Assists with financial inquiries and preparation for annual audit review

-- At least three years’ experience working in a grants/contracts, sponsored research, or finance department.
+- At least five years’ experience working in a grants/contracts, sponsored research, or finance department.

 - Bachelor’s degree in Management, Business Administration, Finance or any related field.